Eymric/pingcrm-react/onepilot-exam.md

 ### Test Driven Development
-The tests for example the forgot password page are not implemented but we can add more unit tests and then write a code with the TDD method by writing each test before writing the source code and then reshuffling the continuous code.
+The tests for example the forgot password page are not implemented, but we can add more unit tests and then write a code with the TDD method by writing each test before writing the source code and then reshuffling the continuous code.
 It avoid less bugs and It's a gain of time.

 ### Redundant scope filter function
 The scope filter function is present several times, we can find it in Organization, Contact, User and Report model, which is redundant.
 In these functions we only have the name of the table fields which are variable.
-We can make a function that applies to each models.
+We can make a function that applies to each model.